2020 Kerala floods: Geography and rainfall patterns in Kerala

-Kerala is located in the south-west of India and has a tropical climate with high annual rainfall caused by monsoon rain patterns.
+Kerala is located in the south-western part of India and has a tropical climate with high annual rainfall caused by monsoon rain patterns.
 The majority of its annual rainfall (~80%) occurs during the Southwest Summer Monsoon where warm winds from the Arabian sea cause cloud precipitation over the Western Ghats mountain range.
 Average annual rainfall in Kerala is around 300 cm and is caused by high numbers of low-to-moderate intensity rainfall days.

 Flood stages and warning systems

 Thiruvananthapuram's Early Warning System (EWS) plan of 2016, classifies flood alerts as level 1, 2 or 3.
 The response to each alert level may include notifying local government, broadcasting to the public, activating response teams or evacuating high risk areas.
 By 9 August 2020, the India Meteorological Department (IMD) had placed 7 districts in Kerala under red alert.